super-chao1997/Cerebrum/README.md

 #### Create Workflows

-You can create a workflow for the agent to execute its task.
+You can create a workflow for the agent to execute its task and you need to put this function inside your agent class.

 Manual workflow example:
 ```python